ray33ee/native-regex-lib/readme.md

 we can then use Rust to perform the bounds check.
 It is tempting to create these ultra precise regexes, but the reality is that it is much easier to create less precise regexes and perform the extra checks in the programming language.

-## Unicode

-Native Regex does not support Unicode characters.
-For performance reasons it also does not check for them either.
-Checking for unicode is the responsibility of the user.

-Unicode may be supported in the future, though this will require a substantial overhaul of the current system

 ## Backtracking

 Perhaps the next biggest limitation is lack of backtracking.
 Take the regex